List of Ligue 1 winning managers

 The following is a list of association football managers who won Ligue 1 (/fr/, the top French professional league in the French football league system, since its establishment in 1932.
 Contested by eighteen clubs, it operates on a system of promotion and relegation with second-tier Ligue 2.
 The league was inaugurated on 11 September 1932 under the name National before switching to Division 1 in 1933.
 The name lasted for almost seven decades before it was changed to its current name in 2002.
-The reigning champions are Paris Saint-Germain, who won their thirteenth title in the 2024–25 season under the management of Luis Enrique.
+The reigning champions are Paris Saint-Germain, who won their fourteenth title in the 2025–26 season under the management of Luis Enrique.

 Winning managers

 Albert Batteux (1919–2003) is by far the most successful manager in the history of French club football, having won eight league and three French Cup titles coaching Reims and Saint-Étienne between 1953 and 1970.

 Belgian Raymond Goethals won two titles with Marseille, in 1991 and 1992.
 His third consecutive title with Marseille in 1993 was later rescinded by the French Football Federation due to a match-fixing scandal.

 Paul Le Guen won three consecutive titles with Lyon from 2003 to 2005 during the club's period of dominance in the 2000s.

 Italy's Carlo Ancelotti won the Ligue 1 with Paris Saint-Germain in 2013.
 It was his third different national championship title, having previously won league titles in Italy and England.

 Laurent Blanc won four league titles, with Bordeaux (2009) and Paris Saint-Germain (2014, 2015, 2016).

-Luis Enrique is the most recent manager to win Ligue 1, with Paris Saint-Germain in 2025.
+Luis Enrique is the most recent manager to win Ligue 1, with Paris Saint-Germain in 2026.